There's currently no cure for systemic lupus erythematosus (SLE), but treatments can ease the symptoms and make it easier to live with.

-You should also try to avoid contact with anyone known to have an infection – even if it is an infection you were previously immune to, such as chickenpox or measles.
+You should also try to avoid contact with anyone known to have an infection – even if it's an infection you were previously immune to, such as chickenpox or measles.
 This is because your previous immunity to these conditions will probably be suppressed (lowered).

 Rituximab is a new type of medication used in people with severe SLE that doesn't respond to other treatments.

-Rituximab was originally designed to treat certain types of cancer, such as lymphoma, but it has since proved effective in treating a number of autoimmune conditions, such as SLE and rheumatoid arthritis.
+Rituximab was originally designed to treat certain types of cancer, such as lymphoma, but it's since proved effective in treating a number of autoimmune conditions, such as SLE and rheumatoid arthritis.

-Rituximab works by locking on to and killing cells called "B-cells", which produce antibodies responsible for the symptoms of SLE.
-It is administered directly into your vein over the course of several hours, known as an infusion.
+Rituximab works by locking on to and killing immune system cells called "B-cells", which produce antibodies responsible for the symptoms of SLE.
+It's administered directly into your vein over the course of several hours, known as an infusion.

-Rituximab is not currently licensed for treating SLE in the UK, but your specialist may consider it an appropriate treatment for you.
-If your doctor suggests using rituximab, they should tell you that there are currently some uncertainties about how effective or safe it is in treating SLE.
+Your specialist may consider rituximab an appropriate treatment for you.
+If your doctor suggests using rituximab, they should tell you that there are currently some uncertainties about how effective it is in treating SLE.

 Common side effects of rituximab include: